 - Builds your network.
 You start a conversation and connect with other people.
 This builds you a network of potential friends and business partners.

 - It is your creative outlet.
-Whatever is on your mind, whatever ideas you might have, your site is a creative outlet for you to share your ideas and creativity.
+Your site is a creative outlet for you to share your ideas and creativity.
+Whatever is on your mind.
+Whatever ideas you might have.

 - Makes you read.
 Being in the industry makes you read a lot – you read other sites, read books, read comments.
 It opens your mind to new ideas and inspires you to do more.

 - It is your personal journal.
-It is like keeping a journal of moments that you can look back at and revive the awesome memories or see the progress you have made.
+It’s like keeping a journal of moments that you can look back at.
+Revive the awesome memories.
+See the progress you have made.

 - Helps you help others.
-It can be seen as a form for volunteerism.
-You choose to spend your time creating content that can help, inspire, educate, and/or entertain many other people.
+It is a form for volunteerism.
+You choose to spend your time creating content.
+This content can help, inspire, educate, and/or entertain many people.

 - Allows you more time with family.
-It is usually done from home, it is done independently, and it doesn’t go through corporations.
+It is usually done from home.
+It’s independent.
+It doesn’t go through corporations.
 It can also be done on the go thanks to the mobile and tablets.
-This allows you more time to spend on things that matter to you, for example your family and friends.
+There is a new trend of bloggers being digital nomads.
+This allows you more time to spend on things that matter to you, such as your family and friends.